 - Sec.
-31. There is appropriated from the General Fund to State Aid to Local School Administrative Units the sum of twenty-four million five hundred thirty-two thousand five hundred fifty dollars (\$24,532,550) for the 1996-97 fiscal year.
+30. There is appropriated from the General Fund to State Aid to Local School Administrative Units the sum of twenty-four million five hundred thirty-two thousand five hundred fifty dollars (\$24,532,550) for the 1996-97 fiscal year.
 The State Board of Education shall allocate these funds to local school administrative units for personnel who are identified as eligible for performance recognition awards under G.S.
-115C-105.29 as follows: - (1) Twenty-one million dollars (\$21,000,000) to be distributed on a per capita basis of no less than five hundred dollars (\$500.00) and no more than one thousand dollars (\$1,000) for personnel other than teacher assistants. - (2) Three million five hundred thirty-two thousand, five hundred fifty dollars (\$3,532,550) to be distributed on a per capita basis to teacher assistants in the amount of one-half the amount under subdivision (1) of 1 2 this section.
-3
+115C-105.29 as follows: - (1) \$21,000,000 to be distributed on a per capita basis of no less than \$500.00 and no more than \$1,000 for personnel other than teacher assistants. - (2) \$3,532,550 to be distributed on a per capita basis to teacher assistants in the amount of one-half the amount under subdivision (1) of this section. - Sec.
+31. Section 30 of this act becomes effective only if the General Assembly: - (1) Includes the funds set out in Section 30 of this act in the Current Operations Appropriations Act of 1996; or - (2) Adjourns sine die without enacting the Current Operations Appropriations Act of 1996.